Scott McGhee: World Wrestling Federation (1985–1987)

 McGhee joined the World Wrestling Federation in 1985, making his debut at a house show in Springfield, MA on 21 September.
 McGee was victorious in his first match and pinned Rene Goulet.
 He initially received a push out of the gate, defeating Goulet in a rematch on Prime Time Wrestling and Les Thornton on the 13 October episode of All American Wrestling.
 He sustained his first defeat when he submitted to Greg Valentine's figure four in a televised tag-team match that saw him team with Paul Roma against Valentine & Brutus Beefcake on the 26 October episode of Championship Wrestling.
 Later that fall he faced Randy Savage and Adrian Adonis on the house show circuit.

 By 1986, McGee primarily appeared on house shows as a jobber, making a handful of appearances on All-Star Wrestling, WWF Championship Wrestling, WWF Prime Time Wrestling, and WWF Superstars of Wrestling.
 He entered the year wrestling on the house show circuit in opening match encounters, wrestling Tiger Chung Lee, Les Thornton, and Barry O to draws and pinning Joe Mirto, Rene Goulet, and Ron Shaw.
 He was less successful against more established veterans higher in the card and fell to Hercules Hernandez, Jake Roberts, and Dory Funk Jr. After several months of defeats, McGee rebounded to defeat Johnny K-9 on the May 19th episode of Prime Time Wrestling.
 That would remain his one victory on television for some time as he saw further losses on the WWE's various programs.
 He remained mired as an opening card performer for the remainder of the year, but did close out December with victories over Frenchy Martin and Barry O on the house show circuit.

 That momentum temporarily halted, as McGee wrestled Tama on 19 January episode of Prime Time Wrestling (taped 3 January) and was defeated.
 He rebounded to defeat Barry O and The Red Demon on the house show circuit that month, then beat Terry Gibbs in a televised match in Philadelphia on 10 January.
-McGee then teamed with former WWF Tag-Team Champion Tony Garea in a losing effort to the Hart Foundation on 24 January episode of WWF Superstars.
+McGee then teamed with former WWF World Tag Team Champion Tony Garea in a losing effort to the Hart Foundation on 24 January episode of WWF Superstars.
 McGee's final WWF match came at a house show on 11 November 1987 in West Palm Beach, Fl, where he teamed with Ken Patera against Demolition.

-Independent circuit (1987–1988, 1989, 2010)
+Later career (1987–1988, 1989, 2010)

 McGhee returned to the independent circuit in 1987.
 In late-1987 he began wrestling for Stampede Wrestling as "Garfield Portz".
 On 31 January 1988 he suffered a severe stroke, forcing him to retire from professional wrestling.
 McGhee subsequently trained as a nurse.

 McGhee broke his retirement in October 1989, wrestling a single bout for the Professional Wrestling Federation.
 He returned to wrestling once again in November 2010, wrestling for NWA Wrestle Birmingham.